 Rain 5G prices

-South Africans can opt for "Unlimited 5G for home", signing a 24-month contract with Rain.
-The offer includes the Huawei 5G CPE X that can be installed indoors or outdoors, making sure you get the best signal strength.
-It also has a Rain 5G SIM that gives you access to unlimited data.
-To receive all these benefits, you have to pay R1,000 a month.
+South Africans can opt for "Unlimited home 5G standard", without signing a contract with Rain.
+The offer includes speeds up to 30 Mbps and the Huawei 5G CPE Pro that can be installed indoors, making sure you get the best signal strength.
+To receive all these benefits, you have to pay R699 a month.

 Rain 4G/LTE packages and prices